Cookies are not enabled in your browser and may affect website resources. We recommend that you turn it on.

-In the most of time, maintaining a Cloud supervisory system is safer and cheaper, and has infinite scalability.
+Most of the time, maintaining a Cloud supervisory system is safer and cheaper, and has infinite scalability.
 Yet, it is a solution that needs constantly Wi-Fi connection and, most of time, industrial converters protocols drivers to send the data to the Cloud.
 Local solutions will have faster responses to critical processes, which can be crucial for companies that work with sensitive data or with short answers times.

-Fieldlogger was the chosen solution to measure temperature and vibration of lift pumps at the wastewater treatment plants of the company located in São Paulo.
+Fieldlogger was the chosen solution to measure temperature and vibration of lift pumps at several wastewater treatment plants in São Paulo state.
 With proper monitoring, it is possible to prevent problems and save on engine maintenance.